 6. Do you have any conflicts of interest?

-No, under current legislation our advisers have a fiduciary duty to place their client’s interests ahead of their own at all times.
-Elliot Watson Financial Planning’s high ethical standards also prevents advisers from providing advice where there is a conflict of interest.
+No, under current legislation our financial advisers have a fiduciary duty to place their client’s interests ahead of their own at all times.
+Elliot Watson Financial Planning’s high ethical standards also prevents its financial planners from providing advice where there is a conflict of interest.

 7. Where do you have your meetings?